 The Exelon Summer Institute (ESI) is a four-week summer camp for supporting students transition to college life.
 This invitation-only program creates a community of learners in math, physics, chemistry, writing, and computer science.
 Student teaching teams support participants while faculty conduct specialized lectures and participate in local field trips with participants.
 It is a hands-on program that includes a rocket project, robot wars, bridge and catapult challenges.
 Mini-projects are also dispersed throughout the day, giving our students an opportunity to flex their intellect with creativity!

 Check out our ESI sample schedule to preview a typical week.

 This program is for admitted Illinois Tech students only.

 The transition to university life and the academic rigors of the first year of college can be challenging.
-ESI is an intensive four-week program designed to give new students an opportunity to meet current students, make friends, and experience college life at Illinois Tech.
-The program takes place in July and August before the start of the academic year, and is open to admitted students entering full-time in the fall by invitation only.
+ESI is an intensive but fun, four-week program designed to give new students an opportunity to meet current students, make friends, and experience college life at Illinois Tech.
+The program takes place in July before the start of the academic year, and is open to admitted students entering full-time in the fall by invitation only.

 Students also participate in additional curriculum to help them brush up on skills and understand the academic expectations of Illinois Tech students.
 Additionally during the program new students learn about the city and all the resources available on campus.

 No. Due to the busy schedule of the ESI program, guests are not permitted in the residence halls during the four-week period.